BryceDecker/BinaryClassification/README.md

 Binary classification is a machine learning technique used to categorize data into two distinct classes or categories.
 It has been extensively applied in various domains, including spam detection, disease diagnosis, sentiment analysis, and fraud detection.
 By leveraging historical data and training algorithms, binary classification models are able to make predictions and classify new instances into one of the two predefined classes with high accuracy.

 ## 🎯 Aim
 This project's focus will be on binary classification techniques to predict Lebron's response tone as either more neutral or more positive.
+As we mentioned, these techniques are commonly used in sentiment analysis!

 We seek to identify models with the highest accuracy across various random states.
+How accurate can we be?

 ## 📁 Datasets
 [Interview data](https://github.com/BryceDecker/BinaryClassification/blob/main/Interview_analysis_final.csv)